Learning how to accept yourself and heal your self-image is a worthy intention with big benefits for your mental and

 A little negative self talk may be natural and sometimes useful, but a steady diet of self loathing and put-downs is abuse.
 Fortunately, even if you suffer from a long term sense of low self worth and esteem, you can begin shifting to better feeling thoughts and healthier ways to treat yourself right away.

 This seven step process will help you become more loving and compassionate toward yourself.
 It will help you accept your self in body, mind and spirit.

-Even though this process of learning how to accept yourself is listed as steps in a certain order, it is more helpful to approach it as a spiral.
-You may revisit steps as often as you like, in whatever order works best for you as you make shifts and root out deeper aspects of low self-worth.
+Note: Even though this process of learning how to accept yourself is listed as steps in a certain order, it is more helpful to approach it as a spiral.
+Revisit the steps as often as you like, in whatever order works best for you as you make shifts and root out deeper aspects of low self-worth.

 Your Self is the real you, the authentic you sometimes so hidden and suppressed you don't even know it's inside you.
-The Self is perfect, maybe divine.
+The Self is perfect, perhaps even divine.
 Some call it the soul or spirit of a person.
 This Self is loving, kind, compassionate, supportive, pure, unspoiled.
-Meditation, contemplation and connecting with nature helps you get in touch with your true Self.
+You get in touch with your Self through contemplation, meditation, stillness, and connecting with nature.
 The words, "Let your light shine", refer to the Self.

-The self is the ego.
-It can be the loud, critical, spoiled, haughty part of the human psyche.
-It is the part that gives you an individual identity separate from others, complete with accompanying personality and beliefs.
-The ego is not bad, it helps you survive and live in the material world.
-But sometimes it needs taming and a reality check.
+The self refers to your body and ego.
+The ego gives you an individual identity separate from others, complete with accompanying personality and beliefs.
+It can be the loud, critical, spoiled, self-serving, haughty part of the human psyche.
+Contrary to popular opinion, the ego is not bad.
+It helps you survive and live in the material world.
+But sometimes the ego needs taming and a reality check.
 An inflated ego is usually a sign of poor self esteem.

-An important step in learning how to accept yourself is to become aware of how your egoic self perpetuates self loathing and low self esteem.
-It is also helpful to discern the difference between the ego pumping itself up and the true Self expressing itself.
+An important step in learning how to accept yourself is to become aware of how your Self and your self talk to you.
+It is helpful to discern the difference between the ego and the true Self expressing itself.
+Awareness and practice help you do this.
+It is always part of any healing or personal evolution process.